jnields/febs/ReadMe.md

 Maintainers support one major version behind and attempt to minimize and group up major version releases to reduce upgrade/support burden.

+### Internal open source customers

+We fully support our internal customers.
+That means we will respond to Slack messages and help troubleshoot issues, feature requests, etc.

+Feel free to swing by or hit us up on Slack or just file a bug here :)

 ### External open source customers

 Maintainers will respond to github issues within a week for issues with FEBS core.